Statistically Robust Neural Network Classification

+Perhaps surprisingly though, this difficulty actually resolves itself when considering the empirical SRR as an overall estimation problem.
+This is firstly because, for practical networks and tasks, the empirical SRR is typically dominated by a small subset of the inputs $x_n$ for which the pointwise statistical robustness loss is large (``non-robust'' points), as opposed to the majority of inputs where the pointwise statistical robustness loss is very small (``robust'' points).
+Consequently, large relative errors for these robust points do not significantly impact on the overall error.
+Secondly, we usually have relatively large datasets ($N > 10^5$) for tasks involving neural networks, meaning that we do not necessarily need accurate estimates of pointwise robustness around each individual datapoint to obtain an accurate average: by the law of large numbers, the errors in our (unbiased) estimates will cancel each other when averaged.

+Because of these effects, we found that Monte Carlo estimation with $C = 1$ (sampling a single point $x'_n$ from $p(\cdot | x_n)$, then averaging the loss over these points) is often sufficiently accurate in practice for training and evaluation.

-Critically, the SRR allows us to use differentiable losses, $\phi$, such that it can form an objective for robust neural network training using stochastic gradient descent.
-Namely, by exploiting the law of total expectation, we can draw data points from the training data, $(X_n,Y_n)\sim p_{\mathcal{D}}(\cdot,\cdot)$, draw corresponding sample perturbations $X_n'\sim p(\cdot\mid X=X_n)$, and then update the network using the unbiased gradient updates
+To use the SRR as a \emph{\textbf{training objective}}, we need to use a differentiable loss $\phi$, such as the cross-entropy, so that we can perform stochastic gradient descent.
+We can then iterate through the training data by taking mini-batches $B\subset \{1,\dots,N\}$, drawing corresponding sample perturbations $x_{n, m}'\sim p(\cdot | X=x_n)$, and updating the network using the unbiased gradient updates

 noting that this is equivalent to conventional training but with the inputs randomly perturbed.